Gustaf Bergström

 John Laurentius Gustaf Adolf Bergström (4 July 1884 – 9 February 1938), known as Gustaf Bergström, was a Swedish football player who competed in the 1908 Summer Olympics.
 In the 1908 tournament, he was a part of the Swedish football team that finished in 4th place.
 His brother, Erik Bergström, competed in the 1912 Summer Olympics.
+He scored one goal in six appearances for the Sweden national team between 1908 and 1909.